 Your lawyer will then file a claim with the insurance company.
 If the insurer is able to compensate you fully, there may not be a need to go to court.
 But if they won’t or are unable to, it may be in your best interest to bring your case to court to obtain maximum compensation for your suffering.
 After examining the details of your case, your lawyer can advise you accordingly.

 Are you interested in pursuing a medical malpractice lawsuit?
-If so, schedule a free, no-obligation consultation with a Kentucky medical malpractice lawyer at Wilt and Thompson, PLLC.
-502-253-9110 or complete the convenient contact form included below to get started on your case.
+If so, schedule a free, no-obligation consultation with a Kentucky medical malpractice lawyer at Wilt and Associates, PLLC.
+Please call us in Lexington or Louisville or fill out our contact form included below to get started on your case.